-This visa lets you stay in Australia for a short time until you are able to make a substantive visa application, make arrangements to leave Australia or are granted a Bridging visa E (BVE).
+This visa lets you stay in Australia for a short time until you are able to make a substantive visa application or are granted a Bridging visa E (BVE).

 Global processing times are unavailable for this visa.

-A Bridging visa D (BVD) is a temporary visa that allows you to stay in Australia for a short period until you are able to make a substantive visa application or make arrangements to leave Australia.
+A Bridging visa D (BVD) is a temporary visa that allows you to stay in Australia for a short period until you are able to make a substantive visa application or are granted a Bridging visa E (BVE).

 In some cases, when you make an invalid application for a substantive visa in Australia, you will also have applied for a BVD.
 We will tell you if this happens.
 In this case, you do not need to lodge a separate application.